InnocentRangaka/InnocentRangaka/README.md

 <p>I am a highly motivated software development student and am eager to leverage my skills and knowledge to contribute to innovative and user-friendly web applications.
 My passion for front-end development stems from my fascination with creating visually appealing and interactive interfaces that provide seamless user experiences. </p>

-<p>I am proficient in the core front-end development languages and frameworks (HTML, CSS, JavaScript, Bootstrap, Tailwind), PHP, and MySQL.
+<p>I am proficient in the core front-end development languages and frameworks (HTML, CSS, JavaScript, Bootstrap, Tailwind) and, PHP and MySQL.
 I am actively expanding my skillset by exploring popular frameworks like React and VUE JS.
 Beyond my technical skills, I possess strong problem-solving abilities and a collaborative spirit. </p>

 <p>I am a quick learner, eager to adapt and embrace new technologies.
 I am particularly interested in the potential of front-end development to improve access to information and services in solving real-world problems and achieving positive social change, and I am actively seeking opportunities to contribute my skills towards this goal.
 In my free time, I enjoy super movies and series if I am not working on my personal and group projects, which further fuels my creativity and problem-solving skills.
 I am always looking for ways to learn and grow as a developer, and I am excited to contribute my skills and enthusiasm to a dynamic and collaborative team.<br></p>